ssukanyaa/Stock-Forecast/README.md

 ## 📁 Dataset

-The dataset used in this project contains daily historical Amazon stock prices (From Nov 2021 to Nov 2024), including:
+The dataset used in this project contains daily historical Amazon stock prices from Nov 2021 to Nov 2024.
-- Date
-- Open, High, Low, Close, Adj_Close
-- Volume